 Brief: The C-37 family provides worldwide special air mission and DV support, consisting of military versions of the ultra-long-range Gulfstream business aircraft.
 The C-37A is based on the Gulfstream V and is equipped with separate VIP and passenger areas, secure global voice and data communications suites, enhanced weather radar, autopilot, and advanced HUD.
 The C-37B, first delivered in 2004, is based on the G550 and adds directional IR countermeasures for self-defense and the advanced Honeywell Plane-View flight deck.
-Ongoing mods include commercial wideband SATCOM, to ensure leaders' access to secure data and voice networks, and FAA-required CNS/ATM updates.
-FY24 continues comm suite upgrades as part of the Senior Leader Communication Modernization effort across USAF's executive fleets.
-A total of 16 aircraft will be modified, including six in FY24, to ensure redundant, survivable and secure/top-secret voice, data, and videoconferencing for uninterrupted worldwide C2.
+Ongoing mods include commercial wideband SATCOM, to ensure leaders access to secure data and voice networks, and FAA-required CNS/ATM updates.
+FY25 continues comm suite upgrades as part of the Senior Leader Communication Modernization effort across USAF's executive fleets.
+A total of 16 aircraft will be modified, including two in FY25, to ensure redundant, survivable and secure/top-secret voice, data, and videoconferencing for uninterrupted worldwide C2.
 Existing aircraft will receive modernized en route air traffic SATCOMS, which will be standard on future airframes.
-USAF aims to acquire as many as 40 additional aircraft to backfill the now-retired C-20 and two aircraft were added to the fleet in 2019 and 2020, followed by two delivered under a fleet expansion contract through 2022.
-FY24 funds MUOS-compatible crypto to support secure, jam-resistant BLOS UHF SATCOM upgrades by FY26.
+USAF aims to acquire as many as 40 aircraft to backfill the retired C-20.
+Four aircraft were delivered between 2019 and 2022.
+FY25 funds MUOS-compatible crypto to support secure, jam-resistant BLOS UHF SATCOM upgrades by FY26.